 Everyone is welcome, and membership is not required.

 Membership will, however, allow you to save money on meet fees if you should find yourself coming out to events regularly.

 All UNO local meets charge a nominal fee.
-Members of any recognized orienteering club pay just $5 regardless of which course they run.
+Current UNO members receive free entry at recreational meets.
+Members of any other recognized orienteering club pay just $5 regardless of which course they run.
 Non-members are charged $10 for intermediate and advanced courses.

 Small groups of family and friends may orienteer together using a single e-punch for one entry fee.
 Group members may purchase additional maps for $2 each.